descoped/async-task-worker/README.md

 #### How Caching Works

-1. **Cache Key Generation**: A unique key is created for each task based on:
+1. **Flexible Cache Key Generation**: A unique key is created for each task based on:
    - Task function name
    - Positional arguments
    - Keyword arguments
+   - Optional task metadata
+   - User-defined custom key functions

 2. **Lookup Process**:
    - Before executing a task, the worker checks if the result is already in cache